DarwinAwardWinner/transfercoder/README.md

 # Prerequisites

-* Python with the plac and mutagen modules installed
+* Python with the plac, mutagen, six, ffmpy, and tqdm modules installed
 * ffmpeg - For transcoding (Make sure ffmpeg is complied with encode and/or decode support for the formats you require)
 * Rsync (optional) - For faster copying of small changes